-As you know Irma is threatening our friends in Florida and maybe even along the East Coast.
-We put together this post to help them with tips on evacuating for a hurricane.
-Most of us here at JPP have learned these lessons through multiple hurricane evacuations, and want to share our tips with you.
-Crossing our fingers we won’t need these these hurricane evacuation survival tips this season.
+Going through a hurricane with kids is HARD.
+Most of us here at Pint-Sized Cities have learned these lessons through multiple hurricane evacuations, and want to share our tips with you.
+Crossing our fingers we won't need these these hurricane evacuation survival tips this season.

 1. PLAN: Don't wait until the last-minute.
 Have a plan, then have a backup plan for that plan and another one.
 Ask your self: Where are you going to go?
 What are you going to do?
 Where will you stay?
 Do you have family you can stay with for months if you need to?